phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 Eating lunch at your desk psychologically keeps you in your problem-solving mode and you don't really step back from your problems but keep pondering about them.
 My experience is that many problems are solved after a break, as you are able to let your subconscious mind deal with it.

+* Finance

+Learn to save and don't overspend.
+Consumption keeps you side-tracked on what actually matters in life and usually leaves you less time to improve yourself.
+That being said, you should still focus to build up wealth.
+Money is not a means to consume but a means to create and extend your freedom in life.
+Because this is one of my prime interests recently, I dedicated it a separate [article]({{ site.baseurl }}{% link _pages/finance.md %}).

 * Relationships

 It is quite possible to regularly encounter people who will drain your positive energy and attitude towards life.
 You can only